YusefZahran/OSC_Tasks/Session3/README.md

 ## Step 4.2: Installing Vim

-Note: vim was installed and was needed for the following step, so I installed it and included it as a step
+Note: vim was not installed on the system and was needed for the following step, so I installed it and included it as a step

 ![Step 4.2](imgs/step_5.png)